thytanium/superfunds/README.md

 ## If there were more time, I would have...

--   Reduce similar code by creating a single entity to index, create, update, show and delete API records.
+-   Reduced similar code by creating a single entity to index, create, update, show and delete API records.
     An approach similar to front controller.
--   Modified Laravel's default error handler to standardize errors responses a bit more.
+-   Modified Laravel's default error handler to standardize erroneous responses a bit more.
 -   Looked for a free PHP PaaS to host this project and provide a live URL.
 -   Added more tests.